 According to the Melbourne Mercer Global Pension Index, Canada’s pension system gets a “B” grade on a scale of A to E, along with quite a few European countries, Singapore, New Zealand, and Chile.
 Its pension assets make up a very high percentage of its GDP as compared to other countries in the study.

 Canada’s retirement income system comprises three parts: the Old Age Security (OAS) pension, the Canada Pension Plan (CPP), and Employment Pension Plans/Individual Retirement Savings.
-Read on to learn more about OAS and what you can expect when you hit the right age.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+Read on to learn more about OAS and what you can expect when you hit the right age.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.